Russell-Newton/DesignScripting/src/week8/1-cellular-automata.rst

 #.
 Dead cells with exactly three living neighbors become alive, all other dead cells
    remain dead.

+The "neighborhood" of a cell (i.e. the set of cells that are considered neighbors of any given cell) can be whatever you want, but in the Game of Life, the neighborhood of a cell is the 4 cells up, down, left, and right, and the 4 diagonally connected cells.
+This is called the `Moore neighborhood <https://en.wikipedia.org/wiki/Moore_neighborhood>`__ and is not the only possible option.

 The Game of Life is played on an infinite or toroidal (boundary-wrapping) grid, where you can choose any initial state.
 The game plays itself, updating the grid indefinitely for you to see what your initial state gives rise to.